facet-lang/facet/docs/elaboration.md

 2. Do the two above potential elaborations of `id incr` differ observationally?

 3. What should the strategy be for applying these?
 Can we do it in `check`, or at least `checkExpr`?

+#### Observations

+Elaboration visits the entire tree.
+Thus, we shouldn’t need to search around the input term for places to apply the rules, but rather apply them as we get to them, suggesting that `checkExpr` and `synthExpr` might be reasonable places to start.
+Since elaboration is necessarily semantics-preserving, we will have sufficient information at the nested positions to take the necessary actions.